Transfer Portal: Ex-Alabama WR Makes Announcement for SEC Rival on Saturday

 ADVERTISEMENT

-Horton’s resume makes him an easy sell for any program looking for red zone help.
-He finished the 2025 season with 42 receptions for 511 yards and those eight touchdowns, including a monster Iron Bowl performance where he caught three scores in Alabama’s 27-20 win over Auburn.
+Horton’s resume makes him a strong candidate for any program seeking assistance in the red zone.
+He finished the 2025 season with 42 receptions for 511 yards and those eight touchdowns.
+The highlight, though, has to be the monster Iron Bowl performance where he caught three scores in Alabama’s 27-20 win over Auburn.
 “Big-time players make big-time plays,” Horton said after that game.
 “I had to do that for my team.”
 His production didn’t just materialize out of nowhere.
 He’d already proven himself at Miami, where he posted 790 yards and six touchdowns on 70 catches before transferring to Tuscaloosa.

 Former Alabama star wide receiver Isaiah Horton is set to visit Texas A&M, sources tell @CBSSports.